About the Cully TIF Exploration

 Black people, indigenous and tribal people, people of color, renters, mobile home residents, and low-income people have made the Cully neighborhood their home for generations.
 They have built a strong, caring, diverse community, but are now increasingly at risk of being pushed out and excluded as rents and property values increase.
 If we do not act urgently and decisively, Cully will soon become unaffordable and inaccessible for current residents and their families.

-*Cully Association of Neighbors, Cully Boulevard Alliance, Habitat for Humanity Portland/Metro East, Hacienda CDC, NAYA Family Center, Our 42nd Avenue, Verde
+*Cully Association of Neighbors, Cully Boulevard Alliance, Habitat for Humanity Portland Region, Hacienda CDC, NAYA Family Center, Our 42nd Avenue, Verde

 How it will work:

 Market-driven change is already happening.
 Rents and property values are going up, which means that more people are being displaced or excluded from Cully.
 Now is the time to slow or halt that process and make sure change is instead community-driven, before it’s too late.
-We plan to have a final draft of the plan to present to City Council for approval by the summer of 2021.
-If the City Council adopts that plan by the end of 2021, it would go into effect in July of 2022.
+Through extensive community engagement, research, and collaboration with the City of Portland, we are drafting an official TIF District Plan, along with a new governance system that puts community members in leadership positions for as long as the TIF district would exist (20-25 years).
+We plan to present our proposed TIF District Plan to City Council for approval in 2022, with the TIF District then going into effect on July 1, 2023.

 FREQUENTLY ASKED QUESTIONS